Low-Carb Slow Cooker Mushroom Lover’s Pot Roast (Video)

 Put mushrooms over the meat in the slow cooker and cook 45-60 minutes more, or until the meat feels very tender when you pierce it with a fork.
 Remove mushrooms and meat to the cutting board and strain the au jus.
 Taste to see if you want to reduce it to concentrate the flavor.
 Slice the meat and serve smothered with mushrooms, with mushroom au jus to serve over the meat at the table.
 You could thicken the liquid and make gravy if you prefer, but it’s also great without thickening.

 Beef Recipes Index Page ~ Slow Cooker or Pressure cooker

 Slow Cooker Green Chile Shredded Beef Cabbage Bowl ~ Kalyn’s Kitchen

-Ten Low-Carb Slow Cooker Recipes with Beef ~ Low-Carb Recipe Love on Kalyn’s Kitchen
+Ten Low-Carb Slow Cooker Recipes with Beef ~ Low-Carb Recipe Round-Up on Kalyn’s Kitchen

 Weekend Food Prep:

 This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!